 Global HR Compliance in Сanada

-We have designed a Global Employer of Record service to help you outsource global employment of your foreign workforce to companies like ours.
+We have designed a Global Employer of Record service to help you outsource the global employment of your foreign workforce to companies like ours.

-Our solution is different from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
-This means you are protected from any non-compliance and employee misclassification risks while we bear all employment risks, not you.
+Our solution differs from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
+This means you are protected from any non-compliance and employee misclassification risks, while we bear all employment risks, not you.